 Finally Paul gets to what he really wants to say about the gospel.
 Read verses 3-4.
 Wow that's a lot of words.
 But Paul's point is that the gospel is all about Jesus.
 "According to the flesh" means Jesus was a real, historical human being with a DNA connection to Israel's King David.
 He has the legal, biological right to be called "Christ," which means Israel's promised "Messiah."
 By coming in the flesh, Jesus entered into our humanity, all our weaknesses, to fully understand us.
-"According to the Spirit of holiness" simply means that God the Father used the Holy Spirit to raise Jesus his Son from the dead (8:11).
-Through his resurrection, God invaded this world filled with sin, death, and the curse and declared the most powerful event in human history: Jesus Christ came as our Lord.
+"According to the Spirit of holiness" is likely a Hebrew way of saying, "the Holy Spirit."
+God the Father used the Holy Spirit to raise Jesus his Son from the dead (8:11).
+Through his resurrection, in keeping with all his promises, God invaded this world filled with sin, death, and the curse.
+Thus God declared the most powerful event in human history: Jesus Christ came as our Lord.
 Jesus, who humbly became human and died in our places, was raised from the dead.
 If we truly believe in him, he becomes our personal Lord.
-Paul, so thankful for his grace, dedicated his life to our Risen Lord.
+So thankful for his grace, Paul dedicated his life to our Risen Lord Jesus.
 So should we.

 Paul goes on to describe the direction that faith in the Lordship of Christ takes.
 Read verse 5.
 Basically, when we really accept Jesus as Lord, we get on board with his program.
 What if we accept Jesus, but only on our own terms?

 Maybe we want Jesus as our consultant, our life coach when we need him, or a counselor to help us get through rough patches.
 What if our concept is only to ask for his forgiveness, but it's still for our own happiness, our own fulfillment?
 Yes, the gospel is about forgiveness, about restoring us as God's children.
-But

-Romans 1:5 tells us that the gospel helps us do a complete 180°.
+But Romans 1:5 tells us that the gospel helps us do a complete 180°.
 With Jesus as our new Lord, we start living for him and his agenda, not our own.
 Paul writes elsewhere, "...and he died for all, that those who live might no longer live for themselves but for him who for their sake died and was raised" (2 Cor.
 5:15).

 So, what does it mean to "live for Jesus"?
 Verse 5 tells us.
 First of all, we receive his gracious "apostleship."
 Let's be honest, we'll never be on the same level as the original apostles of Jesus.
 But if we experience his saving grace, he doesn't want us to just selfishly enjoy it; he wants to send even us out into the world as "gospelized" persons.
 What's a gospelized person?
-It's someone who embodies the grace of Jesus, who's united with him in his death and resurrection (6:5), someone who shares in his sufferings daily, with the hope to share in his glory (8:17), whose life is transformed by the Spirit (8:2,4).
+It's someone who embodies the grace of Jesus, who's united with him in his death and united with him in his resurrection (6:5), someone who shares in his sufferings daily, with the hope to share in his glory (8:17).
+It's a life transformed by the Spirit (8:2,4).
 It's such people who influence those around them to learn the obedience of faith.